-The chaccu is an ancient method of rounding up vicuñas: wild camelids that live in the highland areas of Peru.
+The chaccu (or chacu) is an ancient method of rounding up vicuñas: wild camelids that live in the highland areas of Peru and South America.
 The chaccu technique -- used since pre-Inca times and later adopted by the Incas themselves -- is a communal herding method in which members of the local community form an extensive human chain, linking arms to drive the vicuñas into pens.
 Once contained, the vicuñas are sheared of their highly prized wool.
 Today’s Chaccu de Vicuñas festival takes place in the Pampa Galeras National Reserve in Ayacucho.
 The round up is a functional re-enactment of the traditional chaccu, in which both locals and tourists can participate.

 June 24, Cusco

 Inti Raymi, the “Festival of the Sun,” was one of the key ceremonies of the Inca Empire.
 Held each year during the winter solstice, the celebration honored the sun god Inti, ensuring that the sun would once again return from its farthest point.
 Today, Inti Raymi is one of the most important festivals on the Andean calendar.
 The main celebrations take place in Cusco, where vast crowds gather to watch the re-enactment of the ceremony at the archeological site of Sacsayhuamán.
 Celebrations continue throughout the week, with street fairs, expositions and plenty of regional food and drink.

 June 24, Amazon Regions